Kaspersky Lab: History

 By 2013, the company had an unaudited $667 million in annual revenues.
 In 2014, Kaspersky Lab signed a distribution deal with Ingram Micro, which significantly expanded its reseller program.

 In August 2015, two former Kaspersky employees alleged that the company introduced modified files into the VirusTotal antivirus database to trick software from Kaspersky competitors into triggering false positives in virus and malware scans.
 A possible motive is that Eugene Kaspersky allegedly was furious at competitors perceived to be "unfairly" free-riding on Kaspersky's malware discoveries via the open-source VirusTotal database.
 The company denied the allegations.
 On his personal blog, Eugene Kaspersky compared the accusations to unsubstantiated conspiracy theories.
 Reuters followed up by publishing leaked emails allegedly from Kaspersky alluding to "falsies" and "rubbing out" foreign competitors; Kaspersky Lab stated the emails "may not be legitimate and were obtained from anonymous sources that have a hidden agenda".

 In 2016, Kaspersky executive Ruslan Stoyanov was arrested by Russian authorities on charges predating his work at Kaspersky.
 In 2019, he was convicted of treason.

+In 2017, Kaspersky Lab launched the Global Transparency Initiative, which included the opening of transparency centers to demostrate the source code of products to partners and authorities.
+In 2025, the Transparency Review and Accountability in Cyber Security (TRACS) 2025 study, conducted by the Tyrolean Chamber of Commerce and Industry in collaboration with MCI and AV-Comparatives, covering 14 of the most widely used corporate cybersecurity solutions (Cisco, ESET, Kaspersky, Microsoft, Symantec, etc.), it was noted that only three participants — Cisco, Kaspersky, and Microsoft — applied the practice of transparency centers as a real element of openness policy in the company.

 In June 2023, Kaspersky Lab said many of its senior staff and managers were hit by an ongoing attack that it first suspected in early 2023 and has compromised thousands of iPhones.
 The oldest traces of infection date back to 2019.
 The Russian Federal Security Service (FSB) separately accused the US National Security Agency and company Apple of being behind the attack and infiltrating the phones of diplomats from China, Israel, NATO members, and Syria.
 Kaspersky Lab said it does not believe itself to be the main target and that it had not shared its own findings about the attack with Russian authorities until the FSB announcement.

 On 20 June 2024, after the US announced that it would prohibit Kaspersky from selling or distributing updates to its software to US customers and sanctioned 12 of its senior leaders, the company announced it would leave the US market.
 On September 25, the company abruptly replaced its software on US users' computers with UltraAV software developed by US cybersecurity firm Pango, angering some users.